 No trip to Sydney would be complete without visiting its northern beaches, and Manly is arguably the best of these.
 The story goes that Manly got its unusual name because Captain Auther Phillip was so impressed by the strength of character and manly behavior of the native aboriginal people, he felt compelled to name the place “Manly Cove”.
 Nowadays, the long sandy beach at Manly is a popular place for surfing and swimming and makes a perfect destination for both family vacations, as well as solo explorers.

 Make the most of your visit to Manly and explore the history of this beachside suburb by visiting the local museum, then wander through the pedestrianized shopping streets and discover the many amazing restaurants that specialize in local seafood.
 When you are done, don’t forget to take a walk along the famous beach which has sand so fine that it squeaks underfoot!
-For more suggestions of what to do in this lovely town, read on to discover seven of the best things to do in Manly, Australia!
+Whether or not you’ve found Stayz accommodations in Sydney or in the Darling Harbour area and you still wish to check out what’s up north, read on to discover the best things to do in Manly, Australia!

 1. Take a ride on the iconic Manly Ferry

-The Manly ferry runs from Manly Wharf to Circular Quay and takes about 30 minutes.
+The first item on this Manly travel guide is Manly Ferry.
+The ferry runs from Manly Wharf to Circular Quay and takes about 30 minutes.
 The locals call it “the most beautiful commute in the world” and it would be hard to argue with them, as the short trip takes in the impressively huge Sydney headlands, the world-famous Opera House, the Sydney Harbour Bridge, Bennelong Point and Taronga Zoo.

 The ferry service has been running since the 1850’s and is still going strong, with both traditional ferries and “Fast Ferries” being used.
 The traditional ferry is the longer ride of the two, but if you are not rushed for time, it is the far nicer option, allowing you the opportunity to sit outside and take in the extraordinary scenery - it also has the added bonus of being cheaper!
 You do not need to book in advance and during the summer months, additional services run, so you will have plenty of times to choose from.